cljung/B2C-devdiv/federation/README.md

 - Find `<Item Key="METADATA">` and make sure it points to your tenant after `login.microsoftonline.com`.

 Then save the file, upload the policies again to B2C and do another test run.
-Now you have

 ```powershell
 Push-AzureADB2CPolicyToTenant